nepi-engine/nepi_rui/README.md

         npm run build

-This is only necessary when making changes to frontend code.
+Building the frontend is necessary after initial checkout (as the frontend build is not stored in the repo), but after that only necessary when making changes to frontend code.

 Start the development server with:

         npm start

 Various other npm commands are available such as `build`, `lint`, etc. See the `scripts` section of `rui-app/package.json` for a full list of commands.

-When you're done changing frontend, make sure to build and commit build to this repository prior to a release:

-        npm run build
-        git add .
-        git commit -m "Update build"

-Also be sure to deploy the newest version of the demo site (see https://picknikrobotics.github.io/numurus_rui/):
+If desired, you can deploy the newest version of the demo site (see https://picknikrobotics.github.io/numurus_rui/):

         npm run deploy